Bubble Tea Under 200 Calories

-This Bubble Tea Calories Guide shows you the average calorie range for a lot of common orders, so you can see how different drinks stack up.
+My Bubble Tea Calories Guide breaks down the average calorie range for many common orders, so you can see how different drinks stack up.

 Can Bubble Tea Be Under 200 Calories

 Yes, bubble tea can stay under 200 calories, depending on what goes into it.
-The tea base, the milk, the toppings, and the sweetness level usually make the biggest difference.
+The tea base, the milk, the toppings, and the sweetness level are usually what make the biggest difference.

 Plain tea bases like jasmine green tea or oolong tea start very light on their own.
 The calorie count rises faster when you add milk, cream, syrups, or heavier toppings.